-Unless specified otherwise, any references to 'the department' or 'departmental' means the Department of Agriculture, Water and the Environment.
+Unless specified otherwise, any references to 'the department' or 'departmental' means the Department of Agriculture and Water Resources.
 Any references to contacting the department mean contacting your closest regional office.

 Further information on AAs, AA regional contact details and copies of relevant AA documentation is available on the department's website.